Canadian man held in Florida after driving on airport tarmac

 Police said United Airlines employees removed Hogh from his flight after he sat in a first-class seat that wasn’t his and claimed he was a pilot.

-Authorities said Hogh removed his pants, then climbed onto a luggage tug and told the driver he “had a flight to catch.”
-The driver left, and Hogh allegedly drove the tug onto a taxiway.
+Authorities said Hogh removed his pants before reaching the tarmac, where he climbed onto a luggage tug and told the driver he “had a flight to catch.”
+When the driver left, police said Hogh drove the tug onto a taxiway.

 Hogh faces grand theft and trespassing charges.
 Orange County jail records don’t show whether he has an attorney.